GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

-# Frequently asked questions
+# Frequently asked questions while enrolling device with Microsoft Endpoint Manager

 <br>
 <details>
   <summary>1.
-While onboarding my macOS to Intune, I don’t see any profiles.
+While onboarding my macOS to Microsoft Endpoint Manager, I don’t see any profiles.
 What should I do?</summary>
   <ol>
     <li>Make sure that you have signed in to the <strong>Company Portal</strong> app and see if profiles are listed.
 If you still do not see any profiles listed, go to step 2.</li>
     <li>Create another local user account and sign in to the <strong>Company Portal</strong> app.</li>
-    <li>Repeat the process to setup Intune on your device.</li>
+    <li>Repeat the process to setup Microsoft Endpoint Manager on your device.</li>
   </ol>
   </details>
   <hr />
   <details>
   <summary>2.
-While onboarding to Intune, I get an error message, <em>"Could not download the identity profile from the Encrypted Profile Service.
+While onboarding to Microsoft Endpoint Manager, I get an error message, <em>"Could not download the identity profile from the Encrypted Profile Service.
 The credentials within the Device Enrolment profile may have expired."</em></summary>

-  One of the possible reasons could be that your device was earlier onboarded by another user in Intune and was not offboarded properly.
+  One of the possible reasons could be that your device was earlier onboarded by another user in Microsoft Endpoint Manager and was not offboarded properly.

   To confirm if that is the case, contact the [SEED team](mailto:gcc2.0_support@tech.gov.sg)  with your device serial number.
-The SEED team can verify if your device was previously enrolled in Intune under a different user.
+The SEED team can verify if your device was previously enrolled in Microsoft Endpoint Manager under a different user.
 If this is confirmed, offboard it properly before proceeding to onboard again.

   </details>
   <hr />

   <details>
     <summary>
-    3. What is the minimum version of macOS needed for onboarding it into Microsoft Intune?
+    3. What is the minimum version of macOS needed for onboarding it into Microsoft Endpoint Manager?
     </summary>

-  Catalina 10.12.x is the minimum version needed for a successful onboarding.
+  Catalina 10.15.x is the minimum version needed for a successful onboarding.
 If your macOS is an earlier version, ensure to [upgrade it to a later macOS version](https://support.apple.com/downloads/macos).

   </details>
   <hr />